 Exclude one of those components and children experience unnecessary difficulty in learning math.

 Developing shape recognition and skills are just the one of the steps to effective mathematics instruction.
 It falls under the geometry strand of math.

-Following this, in the next few months, will be more posts about the five disciplines of math and how teachers can be sure to include each within their math instruction.
+Following this, will be more posts about the five disciplines of math and how teachers can be sure to include each within their math instruction.

 What are Shape Skills?